Jmyeong/qr_localization/README.md

 Also can do pose estimation with no initial delay (Original cartographer has initial delay for scan matching)

 ## How to use

+## 0. Prepare webcam on the left side of robot body

 ## 1. Camera calibration <br/>
 Prepare your camera calibration file to "./camera_param" <br/>